chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

 <tr>
 <td>Tier&nbsp;2</td>
 <td>
-<p>This tier is for developers who have a solid foundation in web development.</p>
+<p>This tier is for developers who have a solid foundation in frontend web development.</p>
 <strong>Skills:</strong>
 <ul>
     <li>Intermediate HTML and CSS.</li>